inspiraluna/profilePage/README.md

 ##Nice2Have
+- make edited texts editable
+- improve delete of hobbies (* at the wrong position)
 - make nicer links für SocialMedia
 	- eventually show logos of the technology by hovering over the skills
 	- put links to the technologies